PowerShell/PSScriptAnalyzer/docs/Rules/AvoidUsingAllowUnencryptedAuthentication.md

 ## Description

-Avoid using the AllowUnencryptedAuthentication switch, which sends credentials and secrets over unencrypted connections.
+Avoid using the `AllowUnencryptedAuthentication` switch on `Invoke-WebRequest`, which sends credentials and secrets over unencrypted connections.
 This should be avoided except for compatability with legacy systems.

 ## How